Jamai Loman: Biography

 In 2008, Loman played the role of Marius in the Dutch revival version of Les Misérables, for which he received a John Kraaijkamp Musical Award for ‘Best Supporting Actor’ in a large musical production.

 In 2009, Loman is set to play the part of Bobby Strong in the M-Lab production of Urinetown.

 Since 2016, he is one of the jury members of Idols 2016.
 The other jury members are Eva Simons, Martijn Krabbe and Jeroen Nieuwenhuis.

-In 2021 was Loman the winner of the third season of the Dutch version of the Masked Singer as Cupido.
+In 2021, Loman was the winner of the third season of the Dutch version of The Masked Singer as Cupido.

 In 2022, he was a co-presenter of the third season of the show Lego Masters.

 Personal life

-At the end of 2003, Loman confirmed his suspicions in Ruud de Wild's radio program that he is gay.
+In late 2003, Loman publicly revealed his sexual orientation during an appearance on Ruud de Wild's radio program confirming his suspicions that he is gay.
 He stated that he was in a relationship with Boris Schreurs, one of his dancers.
-After that, he was in a relationship with Ron Link for quite some time.
-In November 2008, the couple broke up after being together for almost two years.
-Loman got into a relationship with actor Michael Muller in 2010.
-This relationship ended after more than two years in April 2012.
+Subsequently, Loman was in a relationship with Ron Link which lasted nearly two years before their breakup in November 2008.
+In 2010, Loman was in a relationship with actor Michael Muller, which ended in April 2012 after more than two years together.

 In 2018, Loman had a kidney transplant due to kidney failure.